-As explained in "GAS REVENUES AND COSTS", the settlements of the Index-to-fixed (fixed-receiver) gas price swaps relating to the prepaid gas supply transactions during the current period are reflected in the summary of revenues, expenses, and changes in net position.
+As explained in "GAS REVENUES AND COSTS", the settlements of the Index to fixed (fixed receiver) gas price swaps relating to the prepaid gas supply transactions during the current period are reflected in the summary of revenues, expenses, and changes in net position.
 At the end of each fiscal period, the Corporation is required to mark the remaining notional volumes of all commodity swaps to fair market value and report them as a derivative instrument on the balance sheet.
-At March 31, 2017, 2016, and 2015, the remaining volumes relating to the 2006 prepaid gas supply transactions were 273 million MMBtu, 309 million MMBtu, and 338 million MMBtu, respectively.
-At March 31, 2017, 2016, and 2015, the market price of gas was markedly lower than the fixed prices at which the fixed-receiver gas price swaps were executed and resulted in derivative instrument assets of \$1.12 billion, \$1.23 billion, and \$1.16 billion, respectively relating to the commodity swaps as yet unsettled as of those dates.
+At March 31, 2018, 2017, and 2016, the remaining volumes relating to the 2006 prepaid gas supply transactions were 235 million MMBtu, 273 million MMBtu, and 309 million MMBtu, respectively.
+At March 31, 2018, the total volumes relating to the 2017 prepaid gas supply transaction was 281 million MMBtu.
+At March 31, 2016, the market price of gas was markedly lower than the fixed prices at which the 2006 fixed-receiver gas price swaps were executed and resulted in derivative instrument assets of \$961 million, \$1.12 billion, and \$1.23 billion, respectively, relating to the commodity swaps as yet unsettled as of those dates.
+At March 31, 2018, the market price of gas was lower than the fixed price at which the 2017 fixed-receiver gas price swap was executed and resulted in derivative instrument instrument assets of \$77.6 million.

 The Corporation also enters into fixed-payer commodity swaps from time to time at the request of its Members and Project Participants to hedge against variability of cash flows related to gas supply and provide rate stability.
 The requesting Member or Project Participant enters into a corresponding agreement to pay the costs and receive the benefits of these fixed-payer commodity swaps.
-At March 31, 2017, 2016, and 2015, the remaining volumes relating to fixed-payer swaps entered into on behalf of the Corporation's Members and Project Participants was 4.4 million MMBtu, 1.7 million MMBtu, and 3.1 million MMBtu, respectively.
-At March 31, 2017, the market price of gas was higher than the fixed prices at which these swaps were executed and resulted in derivative instrument assets of \$.3 million.
-At March 31, 2016 and 2015, the market price of gas was lower than the fixed prices at which these swaps were executed and resulted in derivative instrument assets of \$.3 million.
-At March 31, 2016 and 2015, the market price of gas was lower than the fixed prices at which these swaps were executed and resulted in derivative instrument assets of \$.3 million.
-At March 31, 2016 and 2015, the market price of gas was lower than the fixed prices at which these swaps were executed and resulted in derivative instrument liabilities of \$1.7 million and

-\$3.2 million, respectively.
-For 2016 and 2015, these liabilities were offset against the derivative instrument assets.
+At March 31, 2018, 2017, and 2016, the remaining volumes relating to fixed-payer swaps entered into on of the Corporation's Members and Project Participants was 7.4 million MMBtu, 4.4 million MMBtu, and 1.7 million MMBtu, respectively.
+At March 31, 2018, the market price of gas was lower than the fixed prices at which these swaps were executed and resulted in derivative instrument liabilities of \$.9 million.
+At March 31, 2017, the market price of gas was higher than the fixed prices at which these swaps were executed and resulted in derivative instrument 31, 2016, the market price of gas was lower than the fixed prices at which these swaps were executed and resulted in derivative instrument assets of \$.3 million.
+At March 31, 2016, the market price of gas was lower than the fixed prices at which these swaps were executed and resulted in derivative instrument liabilities of \$1.7 million.
+For 2018 and 2017, these liabilities were offset against the derivative instrument assets.

-With regard only to the amounts relating to the 2006 prepaid gas supply transactions, none of the amounts would have been owed to the Corporation by the Corporation's commodity swap counterparties had the swaps terminated as of that date, as the swaps are "tear-up" swaps under which neither party makes any mark-to-market payment to the other in the event of early termination of the swap.
+With regard only to the amounts relating to the 2006 and 2017 prepaid gas supply transactions, none of the amounts would have been owed to the Corporation by the Corporation's commodity swap counterparties had the swaps terminated as of that date, as the swaps are "tear up" swaps under which neither party makes any mark-to-market payment to the other in the event of early termination of the swap.